Pan-Fried Okra Recipe

 Add the seasonings and cornmeal

-Once the okra is looking green, add some salt, pepper, and cayenne to the pan and stir until the seasonings are evenly distributed.
+Once the okra is looking green, add the salt, pepper, and cayenne to the pan and stir until the seasonings are evenly distributed.
 After the okra is seasoned to taste, mix in the cornmeal.
 Stir the contents of the pan until all of the okra is coated with cornmeal.

 Stir-fry the okra until done

-Pan Fried Okra Recipe
+Pan-Fried Okra Recipe

-5 (147 ratings)
+5 (149 ratings)

 This pan fried okra is the perfect snack or appetizer - even those who don't typically like okra will enjoy this recipe!